joshua-lossner/coherenceism.content/content/journal/2025-08-09-the-shape-of-the-question.md

 Clarity isn’t sterile.
 It’s not about turning human needs into bullet points.
 It’s about letting someone — human or machine — see what you see.
 Because if they can’t picture it, they can’t build it.

 ---

-If you want, I can polish this with a closing hook that ties it back to coherence and today’s upgrades so it reads like a natural part of your journal archive.

-Do you want me to do that next?